-The completion of the earn-in conditions will result in a Joint Venture of 75% Freeport and 25% Commander.
+The completion of the earn-in conditions in August 2023 has resulted in a Joint Venture of 75% Freeport and 25% Commander.
 If either party dilutes to less than a 10% interest, that interest would be replaced with a 1% NSR.
-The Company is the project operator until Freeport vests at 51% interest.
+The Company is the project operator.